Like it or hate it, getting a DOT truck inspection is all part of the whole truck driving gig.

 I can’t guarantee 100% of the time of course, but it does drastically reduce how many violations you could potentially receive.

-Going over your DVIR items daily (and filling one out) helps you to see what’s going on with your vehicle and stay on top of any potential problems.
+Doing your pre trip in the morning and completing a DVIR each day when your supposed to (and not pencil whipping it) helps you to see what’s going on with your vehicle and stay on top of any potential problems.

 Per DOT these reports are supposed to be filled out each day and turned in.
 The mechanic in turn should be making corrections and signing off on repairs made.
 During a DOT audit, inspectors will pull these reports to ensure that the deficiencies that the driver finds are getting fixed.
 Yes I know that doesn’t happen all the time.